suprayogo/Peworld-FE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Peworld is a web-based application designed to streamline the recruitment process.
-The application boasts an attractive and user-friendly interface to help companies find and recruit suitable employees that match their requirements.
+Peworld is a web-based application build for recruitment process.
+The application design an attractive and user-friendly interface to help companies find and recruit suitable employees that match their requirements.

 ### Technology Used
 - [NextJS](https://nextjs.org/)